A survey on the skew energy of oriented graphs: Skew characteristic polynomials of oriented graphs

-The following theorem, obtained by Hou and Lei in \cite{HL}, characterizes the coefficients of skew-characteristic polynomial of an oriented graph, which is analogous to the famous Sachs Theorem \cite{Sach} for an undirected graph. \begin{thm}\cite{HL} Let $G^\sigma$ be an oriented graph of a graph $G$ with the skew-characteristic polynomial $\phi_s(G^\sigma,\lambda)=\sum^n_{i=0}c_i\lambda^{n-i}$.
+The following theorem, obtained by Hou and Lei in \cite{HL}, characterizes the coefficients of skew characteristic polynomial of an oriented graph, which is analogous to the famous Sachs Theorem \cite{Sach} for an undirected graph. \begin{thm}\cite{HL} Let $G^\sigma$ be an oriented graph of a graph $G$ with the skew characteristic polynomial $\phi_s(G^\sigma,\lambda)=\sum^n_{i=0}c_i\lambda^{n-i}$.
 Then

 where $p_e(L)$ and $p_o(L)$ are the number of evenly oriented cycles and the number of oddly oriented cycles of $L$ relative to $G^\sigma$, respectively.
 In particular, $c_0=1$ and $c_i=0$ for all odd $i$. \end{thm}